 Panajachel Lake Atitlan Gateway is located less than 90 miles from Guatemala City is considered the gateway to Lake Atitlan.
 Panajachel sits on the northeast shore of the Lake and is the transport hub for the whole area, you can literally travel anywhere from Pana.
 There is an estimated 15,000 people living in the Panajachel area with the local economy primarily based on tourism.

 Panajachel Lake Atitlan Gateway

 Getting to Panajachel for most travelers is by shuttle services from Guatemala International Airport and from Antigua.
-From Guatemala City to Pana the cost is approximately $22.00 USD and from Antigua to Pana it is approxiktaley $11.00.
+From Guatemala City to Pana the cost is approximately $22.00 USD and from Antigua, to Pana it is approximately $11.00.
 The shuttle service that we recommend is Transport Xocomil.
 Their website is http://www.shuttlesinguatemala.com/ or you can reach them at (502) 7762-2005.

-Once you arrive in Pana you will find everything you need in the way of hotels, restaurants, grocery stores and tour and travel operators along the main street of Calle Santander.
-There are many vendors lining the street of Calle Santander as well selling weaving products of every shape and form, wood carvings, backpacks and clothing.
+Once you arrive in Panajachel you will find everything you need in the way of hotels, restaurants, grocery stores, and tour and travel operators along the main street of Calle Santander.
+There are many vendors lining the street of Calle Santander as well as selling weaving products of every shape and form, wood carvings, backpacks, and clothing.

-Along Calle Santander you can find hotels to fit any budget ranging from a low of $20.00 a night and moving up from there, during high season or holiday season prices increase.
-For travelers who like to stay at upscale hotels with fireplaces in the rooms and multiple amenities I recommend Hotel Posada De Don Rodrigo in Panajachel locatde at the end of Calle Santander by the Lake.
+Along with Calle Santander, you can find hotels to fit any budget ranging from a low of $20.00 a night and moving up from there, during high season or holiday season prices increase.
+For travelers who like to stay at upscale hotels with fireplaces in the rooms and multiple amenities, I recommend Hotel Posada De Don Rodrigo in Panajachel located at the end of Calle Santander by the Lake.
 This is a very friendly and quiet hotel that offers outstanding amenities.